-During the 1980s, Michigan ranked first in the nation in the consumption of several Schedule 2 prescription drugs, which are considered the most highly addictive of the controlled substances.
+During the 1980s, Michigan ranked first in the nation in the consumption of several Schedule 2 prescription drugs, which have recognized medical uses for which they may be prescribed legally but are considered the most highly addictive of the controlled substances.
 In 1983, for example, Michigan reportedly received 35% of the methamphetamine ("speed") consumed in the United States.
 The State in the same year also was the top consumer of Preludin, Ritalin, and Dilaudid.
 After two years of special enforcement activity and revised rules, the consumption in Michigan of certain Schedule 2 drugs, such as methamphetamine (Dexosyn) and phenmetrazine (Preludin), dropped considerably, but consumption of other Schedule 2 drugs still remains high.
-Reportedly, many of these drugs are diverted from legal channels to illegal and abusive distribution channels through forged and stolen prescription pads and forms; dishonest doctors, pseudo doctors, and pharmacists who prescribe and/or dispense. these drugs for illegitimate purposes; and duped, troubled, and out-of-date practitioners who write prescriptions for abusing patients.
+Reportedly, many of these drugs are diverted from legal channels to illegal and abusive distribution channels through forged and stolen prescription pads and forms; dishonest doctors, pseudo doctors, and pharmacists who prescribe and/or dispense these drugs for illegitimate purposes; and duped, troubled, and out-of-date practitioners who write prescriptions for abusing patients.
 A triplicate prescription system, some people contend, would decrease the use of fraudulent and forged prescriptions to obtain these drugs as well as greatly increase the effectiveness of identifying and investigating dishonest and incompetent prescribers and dispensers of Schedule 2 drugs.